dlodola/public/docs/_posts/2021-04-12-Draft-test.md

 ### Serialization

 We can also export the data array for use in a GIS package.
-The [grid_utils](https://github.com/dlodola/public/blob/main/jupyter/lib/grid_utils.py) library provides a simple function to serialize an array to an ESRI ascii raster format file:
+The `grid_utils` library available [here](https://github.com/dlodola/public/blob/main/jupyter/lib/grid_utils.py) provides a simple function to serialize an array to an ESRI ascii raster format file:

 ```python
 from lib.grid_utils import array_to_ESRIascii